Zoobumafu/Playlist-Saber/README.md

 Ofek365 - Massive help in designing the program and testing for bugs.

 # Contact
-You can contact me on Zubumafu#2107 or open a ticket here on Github.
+You can contact me on Discord - Zubumafu#2107 or open a ticket here on Github.